This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Of course, build materials also provide integrity to the scope.
 Features like 30 mm tubes, high-grade aluminum construction, and single-piece tube bodies improve a scope's long-term life of use.
 You must also equip your setup with quality rings, and you may even need a little Loctite to help keep things tight in the process.

 Getting kissed by your scope is likely in your future if you pay no attention to eye relief stats before you buy.
-Pairing any ol’ scope to your magnum, heavy-kicking slug, or your hard-recoiling rifle will guarantee that you leave the range with a bleeding brow – but, not if you have long eye relief.
+Pairing any ol' scope to your magnum, heavy-kicking slug, or your hard-recoiling rifle will guarantee that you leave the range with a bleeding brow - but, not if you get one of the best long eye relief scope options above.

 However, there's always more to the story than eye relief alone.
 As one feature cannot function at its best without affecting another, you must choose a scope that's right for your setup, hunting style, or competition needs.
 Good thing we have a long lineup to choose from!